Visas for tourists visiting Ireland

 - You must provide details of any members of your family who are in Ireland or any other EU country.

 - You must also give details of any previous applications that you have made for a visa to enter Ireland.

 If you will be visiting Ireland for a short period (less than 3 months) and you require a visa, you must present the following documents with your completed and signed visa application form:

-Even if you do not require a visa to enter Ireland, all non-EEA nationals, including those with visas, must obtain permission to enter the State by reporting to an Immigration Officer at the port of entry.
+All non-EEA nationals, including those with visas, must obtain permission to enter the State by reporting to an Immigration Officer at the port of entry.
 The length of time you will be allowed to stay in Ireland is determined by the Immigration Officer but will never exceed a maximum of 90 days.

-Visit/holiday visas are only granted for short term stays and never exceed 90 days.
+Visit or holiday visas are only granted for short term stays and never exceed 90 days.
 It is not possible to extend your stay beyond 90 days.
 You must leave the State on or before the date which has been stamped on your passport by the Immigration Officer when you entered.

 requirements for entering Ireland.
 You do not require a visa if you are